rat-pac/ratpac-two/doc/users_guide/waveform_analysis.rst

     apply_cable_offset

 * apply the cable offset from the PMT channel status.
-More details in...
+More details are provided in :ref:`channel_status`.

 For waveforms that cross the specified threshold, a new ``DS`` object called the ``DigitPMT`` is created.
 These objects represent the PMT properties as measured by the waveform analysis tools.
 For example, the ``GetDigitizedTime`` method returns the digitized time as measured by ``WaveformPrep``, which applies a constant-fraction-discriminator to extract a single hit-time for each waveform.
 Because there are several different analysis methods that might calculate a PMT hit-time, the results are separated using the ``WaveformAnalysisResult`` tool that is further described below.